Guilty by Association

 Christianity believes that there is only one absolute truth claim, and that’s the Bible.

-God - the Absolute One Himself - has defined what kind of a world you got to be born into.
+God - the Absolute One Himself - has defined what kind of a world this is, and in His world all guilt is GUILT.

-It’s the world where Jesus Christ has died for the guilty.
+It’s also the world where Jesus Christ has died for the guilty.
+All of them.

 Jesus Christ is the standard of guilt by which any and all other human beings must be judged.